cse442-at-ub/cse442-semester-project-team10/README.md

   - Android SDK
 - Watchman (recommended)

-These softwares take a considerable amount of time to download and configure
+These softwares take a considerable amount of time to download and configure.

 On Ubuntu I get error code "ENOSPC" when running npx react-native start.
 This can be fixed by opening a terminal and running: